 Annie M. Ellis Bio

-I have been practicing employment law for businesses in San Diego, California for over a decade at large firms before starting my own practice, with a current focus on COVID-19 compliance.
+I practiced employment law for businesses in San Diego, California for over a decade at large firms before starting my own practice, with an ongoing focus on COVID-19 compliance.
 To better represent businesses, I felt that it was important to know what it means to run a business.
 The intersection of California employment law and business operations should be as practical as possible.

 - University of San Diego School of Law, J.D.